What is Hydraulic Cement Used For?

 Hydraulic cement is one of the most widely used cement products on the market.
 So, while you may have never heard of it by its proper name, you might already have some of this product in your home.

-You can use it above or below grade.
+You can use it above grade or below grade level.

-At home improvement stores, you’ll see hydraulic cement labeled as water-tite, water-stop, leak-stop, and fast-plug cement, depending on the brand.
+At home improvement stores, you will see hydraulic cement labeled as water-tite, water-stop, leak-stop, and fast-plug cement, depending on the brand.

 How to Use Hydraulic Cement

 Hydraulic cement comes in powder.
 To use it, simply mix in water until you’ve reached the desired consistency.
-But since this product only has a working time of 3-10 minutes, you should only mix small batches that you can use within three minutes.
+But since this product has a working time of just 3-10 minutes, you should only mix small batches so that you can use it within three minutes.

 Once on the wall, floor, or foundation you’re patching, hydraulic cement will dry in as little as three minutes, stopping leaks and creating a water-tight seal.
-(Although full curing time can be as long as 24 hours.)
+Be sure to allow the cement to cure for as long as 24 hours.